 These are referred to as “6YY” NPAs.
+NPA 677 and 688 are set aside for a future expanded numbering format.
 NPA 699 has been reserved by the NANPA and is not considered for use as a Non-Geographic NPA at this point in time.
 The assignments of “Toll Free” 8YY NPAs are not included in this guideline.

 NXX Codes in the Non-Geographic NPAs may be assigned to Canadian telecommunications Carriers for the provision of NXX Codes in the Non-Geographic NPAs are not associated with Exchange Areas such as CO Codes in geographic NPAs.